nyghtowl/Neural_Nets_GPUs/README.md

 	- enusre all numpy files can be found under */usr/lib/python2.7/dist-packages/numpy/core/include/numpy/*
 	- setup python path to point to PYTHONPATH=/path/to/caffe/python

-Check that cuda is working.

-	kextstat | grep -i cuda

-If not then restart

-	sudo kextload /System/Library/Extensions/CUDA.kext

 Tricky bits
 - Makefile.config needed to be setup to point to homebrew python vs. System.
 They provide the option for Anaconda but I went with Homebrew and just had to make sure the right files were loaded.
 Also needed to cleanup path variables and ensure homebrew came first.